d0ntbe/ServerDisclosurer/README.md

 # ServerDisclosurer

-The easy way to find out the Web server of target is.....
+The easiest way to find out the Web server of target is.....

 USAGE: